Preparing for IFoA exams

 on our Exam booking web page.

-You can find out how to book, pay for, change and cancel Online Professionalism Courses (PSC) Stage 1 and Stage 2 and the Chartered Enterprise Risk Actuary (CERA) exams, along with information on refunds for cancelled you booking on our PSC and CREA booking web page.
+You can find out how to book, pay for, change and cancel Online Professionalism Courses (PSC) Stage 1 and Stage 2 and the Chartered Enterprise Risk Actuary (CERA) exams, along with information on refunds on our PSC and CREA booking web page.

-All our exam fees, PSC and CREA course fees and PPD final sign off, as well as fees for exam appeals, counselling and exemptions are listed on our Exam and other fees web page.
+All our exam fees, PSC and CERA course fees, and PPD final sign-off fees, as well as fees for exam appeals, counselling, and exemptions, are listed on our Exam and other fees web page.

 Filter or search events